ethorneloe/azure-apps-jobs-github-runners/README.md

         - `Self-hosted runners` - `Read and write`

     Note: Later on, in the container apps job settings, the KEDA scaler can be configured for repo or org scope.
+8. Finally, select `Only on this account` and then click on `Create GitHub App`.
+9. After the GitHub app is created there will be a 6 digit App ID.
+Take note of this as it will be used later on when creating the Azure apps job.